apify/apify-docs/sources/platform/actors/development/deployment/source_types.md

 The only required file is **Dockerfile**, and all other files depend on your Dockerfile settings.
 By default, Apify's custom NodeJS Dockerfile is used, which requires a **main.js** file containing your source code and a **package.json** file containing package configurations for [NPM](https://www.npmjs.com/).

-See [Custom Dockerfile](./source_types.md) and [base Docker images](../actor_definition/dockerfile.md) for more information about creating your own Dockerfile and using Apify's prepared base images.
+See [Dockerfile](../actor_definition/dockerfile.md#custom-dockerfile) and [base Docker images](../actor_definition/dockerfile.md#base-docker-images) for more information about creating your own Dockerfile and using Apify's prepared base images.

 ## [](#git-repository)Git repository